doggystylecd2/laundry_shop/README.md

 author of this template.

 <!-- HOW TO START THE PROJECT -->
+#Required
-1) Download the Apache Server PHP
+1) PHP >= version 7.4
-2) Pull the project
+2) Composer version 2.4.4
+3) pull project (copy the link/download the project)
+4) Set up the .env
-3) Migrate the Database
+5) Migrate the Database
-4) Change the file config two file API config and index config
-5) then run the application using the Apache Server
+5) Then you can run the Application